Morganplant/Crowd-Detection-System/Project Documents/Report/Introduction - Section.md

 Moreover, the project scope extends to considerations of scalability and adaptability, ensuring that the system can be tailored to different university areas and potentially extended to other public spaces.
 The project will also delve into the integration of security and privacy measures, ethical and legal compliance, and the potential for future enhancements and expansions of the system.
 Clear delineation of the project scope is fundamental to aligning expectations, resources, and deliverables throughout the development and implementation phases.

 ### Assumptions

+> [!error]- Each user will have a smartphone / similar device

+> [!warning]- The user's Device will be discoverable

 #continue-later